vedovelli/curotec-laravel-vue-challenge/project-docs/planning/PRD.md

 **Key Patterns:**

-- Composition API for all components
+- Composition API exclusively with TypeScript for type safety
-- Pinia for state management
+- Pinia for state management with const functions and descriptive naming
-- TypeScript for type safety
-- Component composition for reusability
+- Component composition for reusability with accessibility features
-- TailwindCSS for styling
+- TailwindCSS exclusively for styling (no CSS or `<style>` tags)
+- Descriptive function naming with "handle" prefix for event handlers
+- Early returns for improved code readability
+- Proper ARIA labels, tabindex, and keyboard navigation support
+- Const functions over regular functions with explicit type definitions

 ### Database Schema